kubernetes-sigs/gateway-api/geps/gep-5224/index.md

     ExtensionRef *LocalObjectReference   `json:"extensionRef,omitempty"`
 }

-// HTTPListenerFilterType is a distinct enum from HTTPRouteFilterType so
+// ListenerFilterType is a distinct enum from HTTPRouteFilterType so that
-// that the two lists can diverge.
-Today pre-routing admits only a subset
+// the two lists can diverge.
+Today pre-routing admits only a subset of
-// of the HTTPRouteFilter variants; future revisions may add pre-routing-only
+// the HTTPRouteFilter variants; future revisions may add pre-routing-only
-// variants (for example, a first-class body-projection filter once GEP-5091
+// variants (for example, a first-class body-projection filter once
-// lands) without disturbing HTTPRouteFilter. type HTTPListenerFilterType string
+// GEP-5091 lands) without disturbing HTTPRouteFilter.
+type ListenerFilterType string

 const (
-    HTTPListenerFilterExternalAuth HTTPListenerFilterType = "ExternalAuth"
+    ListenerFilterExternalAuth ListenerFilterType = "ExternalAuth"
-    HTTPListenerFilterExtensionRef HTTPListenerFilterType = "ExtensionRef" )
+    ListenerFilterExtensionRef ListenerFilterType = "ExtensionRef" )
 ```